filakhtov/gentoo-use-docs/sys-libs/libseccomp.md

 # sys-libs/libseccomp

+### experimental-loong
+Apply an experimental patch to support 64-bit LoongArch compatible RISC microprocessors (starting from Loongson 3 5000 series).

+This flag should only be enabled on systems running on compatible Loongson processors.

 ### python
 Run the `setup.py` script from the `src/python` subdirectory to configure the Python bindings for `libseccomp` library, then run `make` to build and `make install` to install the `seccomp` Python module that provides an API for the Linux Kernel's syscall filtering capability, seccomp.